-137 for APSU Center @ Fort Campbell.
-The OVA maintains all necessary forms for active-duty service persons, reservists, dependents, and veterans to apply for DVA educational benefits.
-Any questions relating to DVA training at APSU should be directed to the OVA.
-However, the OVA does not make decisions on eligibility for DVA educational benefits, or on the amount and length of entitlement for which a student is eligible under those benefits.
+Jr., Army Education Center, Bldg.
+202, Room 137 for APSU Center @ Fort Campbell.
+The OVA maintains all necessary forms for active-duty service persons, reservists, Guardsmen, dependents, and veterans to apply for DVA education benefits.
+Any guestions relating to DVA training at APSU should be directed to the OVA.
+However, the OVA does not make decisions on eligibility for DVA education benefits, or on the amount and length of entitlement for which a student is eligible under those benefits.
 To receive a formal decision, the student must file a claim with the DVA, who makes initial determination on eligibility and payment amount.
 All claims should be filed through the appropriate APSU OVA so that copies are maintained in the student's APSU file.
-The programs under which the student may be eligible for DVA educational benefits are listed below.
+The programs under which the student may be eligible for DVA education benefits are listed below.
 To determine specific eligibility requirements, you should direct your questions to the OVA or the DVA at 1-888-GI BILL1 (1-888-442-4551).

 - Montgomery GI Bill Active Duty Educational Assistance Program (MGIB-AD) - Chapter 30 - Vocational Rehabilitation Services -Chapter 31 - Post-Vietnam Era Educational Assistance Program (VEAP) - Chapter 32 - 4.
-Survivors' and Dependents' Educational Assistance Program (DEA) Chapter 35 - Montgomery GI Bill Selected Reserve Educational Assistance Program (MGIB-SR) - Chapter 1606 - Montgomery GI Bill Selected Reserve Educational Assistance for Supporting Contingency Operations and Certain Other Operations - Chapter 1607 - 7.
-Restored Entitlement Program for Survivors (REPS) Section 156 - 8.
-Education Assistance Test Program Section 901 - 9.
-Educational Assistance Pilot Program (non-contributory VEAP) Section 903 - Post 9/11 Chapter 33 Details not available at time of printing check.
-Visit www.apsu.edu/vaoffice/ for the most upto-date information.
+Post 9/11 GI Bill Chapter 33 - 5.
+Survivors' and Dependents' Educational Assistance Program (DEA) Chapter 35 - Montgomery GI Bill Selected Reserve Educational Assistance Program (MGIB-SR) - Chapter 1606 - Montgomery GI Bill Selected Reserve Educational Assistance for Supporting Contingency Operations and Certain Other Operations - Chapter 1607 - 8.
+Restored Entitlement Program for Survivors (REPS) Section 156 - 9.
+Education Assistance Test Program Section 901 - Educational Assistance Pilot Program (non-contributory VEAP) - Section 903